Lemon balm: Distribution and habitat

 Melissa officinalis is native to south-central Europe, the Mediterranean Basin, Central Asia and Iran, but is now naturalized in the Americas and elsewhere around the world.
 It grows easily from seed, preferring rich, moist soil.

 Cultivation

-Lemon balm seeds require light and a minimum temperature of 20 C to germinate.
+Lemon balm seeds requires light and a minimum temperature of 20 C to germinate.
 The plant grows in clumps and spreads vegetatively (a new plant growing from a fragment of its parent), as well as by seed.
-In mild temperate zones, the plant stems die off at the start of the winter, but shoot up again in spring.
+In mild temperate zones, the plant stems die off at the start of winter, but shoot up again in spring.
 Lemon balm grows vigorously.

 As of 1992, Hungary, Egypt, and Italy are the major producing countries of lemon balm.
 The leaves are harvested by hand in June and August in the northern hemisphere, on a day when the weather is dry, to prevent the crop from turning black if damp.

 The cultivars of M. officinalis include: